mythz/DartRedisClient/README.md

 DartRedisClient
 ===============

-Stub repo for DartRedisClient to its new location Dartist/RedisClient
+DartRedisClient has moved to https://github.com/Dartist/RedisClient